getjared/scylla/documentation.md

 static size_t WriteMemoryCallback(void *contents, size_t size, size_t nmemb, void *userp);
 ```

-this function is a callback used by libcurl to handle the received data from the api. it reallocates memory as needed and appends new data to the `MemoryStruct`.
+callback used by libcurl to handle the received data from the api. it reallocates memory as needed and appends new data to the `MemoryStruct`.

 ### print_wrapped